-If you are on the fence about a metal roof for your new home, here are some things to consider.
+If you are on the fence about an energy efficient metal roof for your new home, here are some things to consider.

 Today’s standing seam metal roofs deliver an aesthetic unlike any other roofing product.
 Sure, they are the perfect topper to a modern farmhouse design, but their application doesn’t stop there.
 “Thanks to technological leaps, metal roofing is now available in an array of colors, textures and profiles to complement any architectural style,” says Central Texas-based Starr Roofing in a recent blog post.
 “They can also mimic the look of slate, asphalt shingles and cedar shakes.”

 And that beauty is one that stands the test of time and the elements.
 “Other roofing materials begin a deterioration process from the first moment of installation that affects their looks over time,” notes the Classic Metal Roofing team.
 “Metal roofing, on the other hand, can keep a very fresh “new roof” look into the future.”
 Metal roofs can maintain their beautiful appearance for up to 50 years with little maintenance.

 Environmentally and Energy-Efficient